Heal Your Gut Without Turning Wellness Into Work

 The Role of Consistency in Healing

 The digestive system responds best to predictability.
-Long periods of restriction, irregular eating or frequent dietary changes can increase stress, even when they are well intentioned.
-Over time, this stress narrows tolerance rather than expanding it.
+Long periods of restriction, irregular eating, or frequent dietary changes can increase stress, even when they are well intentioned.
+Over time, this stress quietly narrows tolerance rather than expanding it.

 Consistent nourishment allows the gut to relax.
 Balanced meals eaten at regular intervals stabilise blood sugar and reduce inflammatory signalling.
-When the body trusts that it will be fed, digestion becomes more efficient.
+When the body trusts that it will be fed, digestion becomes more efficient and far less reactive.

 Healing often begins here, quietly and without drama.